ToxicFrog/doom-mods/gzap/doc/protocol.md

 The file contains zero or more messages, terminated by ETB characters (`\x17`).
 Each message consists of multiple fields separated by US (`\x1F`).
-The first field is always the message ID (as a decimal integer), and the second the message type (as a string); subsequent fields depend on the message type.
+The first field is always the message ID (as a decimal integer), and the second, the message type (as a string); subsequent fields depend on the message type.

+Note that ETB is a *terminator* while US is a *separator*, so a file containing (e.g.) two `ITEM` messages will look like (whitespace for clarity):

+    1 <US> ITEM <US> 7 <ETB> 2 <US> ITEM <US> 45 <ETB>

+This also means that we can detect incomplete writes by checking if the last byte read is ETB or not.

+No mechanism for escaping is provided.
+We optimistically assume that no-one will be sending chat messages with C0 control characters in them.

+Messages are always written to the file in ascending ID order.
+The sender must not write messages out of order, although skipping IDs is allowed.

 ### Receiver behaviour

 On startup, gzDoom reads and discards the file contents to determine the size, then sends an `AP-XON` message to indicate readiness.

-Periodically, gzDoom reads the complete contents of the file, and splits on ETB.
+Periodically, gzDoom reads the complete contents of the file.
+It splits on ETB to break it into messages (and discards the last split, which is always either an incomplete message or the empty string), then splits each message on US to get individual fields.
-The last split is discarded; if the final message was complete, it ends with ETB and thus the last split is "", and if it was incomplete, this discards the incomplete message.

-It then processes each message by splitting it on US and parsing the message ID.
-If this is <= the highest message ID it's seen before, it skips the message.
+It then skips messages until it sees one with an ID it hasn't previously acked, and processes all remaining messages, dispatching based on the message type.

-For messages with higher IDs, it processes them and updates its highest-seen-message counter.
-Once all messages in the file are processed, it emits an `AP-ACK` message reporting the highest processed message ID.
+Once all messages in the buffer have been processed, it sends an `AP-ACK` message reporting the highest processed message ID.

 ### Sender behaviour

-On startup, the sender should wait until it sees an `AP-XON` message from the receiver, indicating that it has loaded the IPC lump and is ready for messages.
+On startup, the sender must wait until it sees an `AP-XON` message from the receiver, indicating that it has loaded the IPC lump and is ready for messages.

 The sender assigns a monotonically increasing ID to each message and writes them to the file in ascending order until it has no room for more messages (or until it has no more messages to write; in the former case it must buffer further messages internally).

-It then listens for an outgoing `AP-ACK` message that matches the ID of the most recently written message, at which point it truncates the file.
+On receiving an `AP-ACK`, the receiver should rewrite the file to discard any messages with ID numbers <= the acked ID, and append any new messages it hadn't previously had room for.
+Use of atomic writes is encouraged, as is truncating the file to 0 bytes if all messages have been acked and none are pending.

+If something needs to be written to the file other than valid message data for some reasom, simply avoid ETB bytes; filling the entire file with null bytes or with `.` works well.

 ### Message types